Types of WA Super accounts

 Yes, WA Super offers a consolidation service for members who have super in other funds.

 It’s important to check with your old super funds for information regarding costs such as exit fees and insurance cover you may lose if you switch super funds.
-If you have any questions or concerns about the rollover process, give WA Super a call on (08) 9480 3500.
+If you have any questions or concerns about the rollover process, contact WA Super.

 Be sure to check these nine things on your superannuation statement:

 - Tax File Number (TFN) is recorded

 - Super contributions from employer and/or your voluntary contributions are correct

 - Investment asset class choices are appropriate for your life stage